Ribotot/asml-asv/README.md

 # ASML ASV

-This repository contains the training/inference code from the Acoustic, Speech Signal Processing and Machine Learning Lab. of Hanyang University.
+This repository contains the training/inference code from the Acoustic, Speech Signal Processing and Machine Learning (ASML) Lab. of Hanyang University.
 Our work is based on VoxCeleb trainer from NAVER corpus, please refer to LICENSE_clovaai .md for details.
 Code for other datasets other than VoxCeleb will be added.